World Meeting of Families: The importance of vocational pastoral work

 7 May 2025

 SAVE THE DATE FOR HOLIDAY BIBLE CAMP 2025!
-“Marvelous Mystery – the Mass comes alive” will be held Jul 21-25, 2025 from 9am – 12pm each day in the parish Centre.
+“Marvellous Mystery – the Mass comes alive” will be held Jul 21-25, 2025 from 9am – 12pm each day, Monday to Friday, in the parish Centre.
 All children age 5-11 are welcome!
 There will be games, music, crafts, and snacks.
 Please check the web site for more details.
 Adult and Teen volunteers (age 12+) are needed to help run the camp.
 If interested, please contact Marie Baker as soon as possible at mbaker0813@gmail.com

 27 April 2025

 The St Robert's Building Fund was launched at Masses on Low Sunday weekend.
-Previously, it was announced that, due to an accumulation of quite urgent work which needs to take place on the church and presbytery, mainly in the area of roof and drains, we would be setting up such a Fund to ease the burden on existing parish funds.
-The Building Fund will be launched this weekend with a short presentation by a member of the Building Fund Committee at each of the weekend Masses.
+An update given at all Masses on the sixth Sunday of Eastertide delivered the tremendous news that the Fund is off to a good start with over £34,000 raised in the first month, more than ten percent of the envisioned target.
+When preparing to initiate the Fund, it was announced that, due to an accumulation of quite urgent work which needs to take place on the church and presbytery, mainly in the area of roof and drains, we would be setting up such a Fund to ease the burden on existing parish funds.
 The work is expected to last between three and five years, with a plan to begin in the autumn this year.
 The total cost is reckoned to be in the region of £300,000.
 An overview of the proposed works with pictures of some of the affected areas is available at the link below and we will be giving regular updates on the progress of both the fund and the work once it starts.
-The architect’s proposals are still going through the various diocesan committees whose approval is needed in terms of art, architecture and finance (the church is a l
+The architect’s proposals are still going through the various dioc

 10 April 2025